Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "How long?" she asked Shoo, who glanced at her watch.

-"They’re… about ready, actually.
+"They’re... about ready, actually.
 I’ll get the frying pan."

 "Mother, what—?"
 Naydra tried to ask, but was shushed in a matronly manner.